Skip to main content

 Updating your Custom Bible Reading Plan

-1. Open up your copy of the XML reading plan that is saved to your computer.
+1. Open your copy of the XML reading plan that is saved to your computer.
 You can open this with your favorite text editor, such as Sublime Text (download here) or TextEdit.

 2. Scroll to the bottom of the XML document and add your new content above the closing </plan> tag.